Kenan Sofuoğlu

 Racing for Kawasaki in 2012, Sofuoğlu claimed his third Supersport World Championship at the Portuguese Grand Prix, in the penultimate race.

-As a five-time champion, Sofuoglu is the most successful rider to have competed in the Supersport World Championship and holds many records in the class.
+As a five-time champion, Sofuoğlu is the most successful rider to have competed in the Supersport World Championship and holds many records in the class.

 Career

 Supersport & Superbike World Championship

 After winning Class B of the Turkish Supersport Championship in 2000 and the German Yamaha R6 Cup in 2002, Sofuoğlu moved into the European Superstock Championship, finishing second and third in two seasons.
 Subsequently, Sofuoğlu entered the Supersport World Championship full-time in 2006 after three races in 2003.
 Sofuoğlu dominated the 2007 season, winning five of the first eight races, and broke the record for the most wins in one season.
 These included a two-lap charge from sixth to first at Monza, and a win on his first ever visit to Donington Park, in the wet.
 He also won at Losail, Spain and Assen, Netherlands.
 He clinched the championship with three races to go, by finishing second at Brands Hatch, becoming Turkey's first major motorsport world champion.

 Sofuoğlu then signed with Ten Kate Honda for three more years.
 For 2008 he rode a 3rd Ten Kate Honda CBR1000RR in World Superbikes, as part of a junior team.
 He was not successful, and returned to Supersport with the team for 2009.
 This time the team struggled to match Cal Crutchlow's Yamaha and the Parkalgar Honda of Eugene Laverty, leaving Sofuoğlu to fight for third in the standings.
 He opened 2010 with a succession of podium finishes, leaving him in a 3-way championship battle with Laverty and Motocard Kawasaki's Joan Lascorz.
 He eventually claimed the title, finishing on the podium in every race.

 For 2013, as the world champion, Sofuoğlu had the option of riding for the Italian Pedercini Team but he opted to join the Indian Mahi Team owned by Mahendra Singh Dhoni.